ToNyOyO/veeva-vault-package-maker/README.md

 ## What does it do?
 >This will create the project structure based on using Shared Resources rather than resources per Key Message, and using a pre-defined HTML/LESS/JS template structure.
 >
+>Generate a .csv file and ZIPs compatible with Vault MC Loader
+>
 >As long as all your LESS files are in `shared`>`css` and are `imported` into `default.less` and your JS files are in `shared`>`js` they will be packaged correctly.